dawn-ico/dusk/README.md

 dusk-front --help
 ```

-The main output of `dusk-front` is Dawn's SIR (in JSON format), which is intended to be piped to the tools in the Dawn's toolchain in order to obtain generated code, e.g.
+The output of `dusk-front` is Dawn's SIR (in JSON format), which is intended to be piped to the tools in the Dawn's toolchain in order to obtain generated code, e.g.

 ```bash
 dusk-front ./tests/examples/laplacian_fvm.py | dawn-opt | dawn-codegen -b naive-ico